Duration: 1 year full time or 2 years part time

 Your future career

-Home and EU students tuition fee per year*: £8500
+Home (UK) students tuition fee per year*: £10,600

-International students tuition fee per year**: £17500
+EU and international students tuition fee per year**: £21,700

-*** These estimated costs relate to studying this particular degree programme at Royal Holloway.
+*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.

 *** This figure includes the cost of field- and laboratory-work during the modules and case studies, and costs of travel, accommodation and subsistence during the case studies and study visits.